 Office: SBS S-311

 My focus is early American history, particularly the period of the Early Republic (loosely, the 1780s–1850s), but my teaching spans the colonial period through the Civil War.
-My teaching and research interests revolve around the organization of work, business, and the economy, including entrepreneurship and small business; free and slave labor; household production and gender work roles; comparative industrialization; the relationship between legal institutions and social and economic developments; and commerce and capitalism.
-My current research examines early industrial pollution in the Greater Delaware River Valley (Pennsylvania) in the first half of the nineteenth century.
-It draws on legal, business and visual sources to explore how urban residents came to grips with and fashioned the rapidly industrializing environment around them.
+My teaching and research interests revolve around the organization of work, business, and the economy, including entrepreneurship and small business; free and enslaved labor; household production and gender work roles; technological change; comparative industrialization; the relationship between legal institutions and social and economic developments; and commerce and capitalism.